UltraStar-Deluxe/USDX/README.txt

  = 3.
 Command-Line Parameters =
  ==============================

-Command-Line Parameters are passed to the game adding it to the Path of a Shortcut or starting the game within the console.
+Command-line parameters are passed to the game adding it to the path of a shortcut or starting the game within the console.

 The following parameters are possible.
 They can be joined in any possible way.

 - Benchmark         : Create a benchmark.log file with start timings.

 - NoLog    	    : Do not create any .log files

-- Joypad            : Start with Joypad support
+- Joypad            : Start with joypad support

-- Language [ID]     : Load Language [ID] on startup.
+- Language [ID]     : Load language [ID] on startup.
                       Example: -Language german

-- Songpath [Path]   : Some as config Songpath.
+- Songpath [Path]   : Same as config Songpath.
                       Example: -SongPath "C:\Ultrastar Songs"

-- ConfigFile [File] : Load Configfile [File] instead of config.ini.
+- ConfigFile [File] : Load configuration file [File] instead of config.ini.
-                      Path to the file have to exist.
+                      The path to the file has to exist.
                       Example: -ConfigFile config.SongCreation.ini

 - ScoreFile [File]  : Use [File] instead of Ultrastar.db
-                      Path to the file have to exist.
+                      The path to the file has to exist.
                       Example: -ScoreFile HouseParty.db

-- FullScreen        : Start the game in Fullscreen Mode
+- FullScreen        : Start the game in full screen mode

-- Depth [16/32]     : Force Depth 16 or 32.
+- Depth [16/32]     : Force depth to 16 or 32.
 Example: -Depth 16

 - Resolution [ID]   : Force resolution.
 Example: -Resolution 800x600

-- Screens [1/2]     : Force 1 or 2 Screen Mode.
+- Screens [1/2]     : Force 1 or 2 screens.
 Example: -Screens 2

 Some Examples:

+Start with a resolution of 1024x768, a depth of 32 bit and in full screen
+mode:
-Start with Resolution 1024x768 32 Bit Depth and Fullscreen: ultrastar.exe -Resolution 1024x768 -Depth 32 -Fullscreen
+ultrastar.exe -Resolution 1024x768 -Depth 32 -Fullscreen

-Start without logging and polish Language ultrastar.exe -NoLog -Language german
+Start without logging and with polish language ultrastar.exe -NoLog -Language polish

-Start with custom config File and Score DB: ultrastar.exe -ConfigFile C:\Ultrastar\Configs\PartyConfig.ini -ScoreFile C:\Ultrastar\Scores\PartyScores.db
+Start with a customs configuration file and score database: ultrastar.exe -ConfigFile C:\Ultrastar\Configs\PartyConfig.ini -ScoreFile C:\Ultrastar\Scores\PartyScores.db